SubhashPatibandla/CICD-Repository/java-hellocicd-master/Readme.md

 Run Maven with the goals you set

-Parse test results & archive artifacts (if configured)
+Parse test results & archive artifacts (if configured).

+**7. Jenkins built the JAR here:**

+/var/lib/jenkins/workspace/Build with Maven/java-hellocicd-master/target/java-hellocicd-master-1.0-SNAPSHOT.jar

+So if you SSH into the EC2 instance and go to that path, you’ll see the JAR.

+cd "/var/lib/jenkins/workspace/Build with Maven/java-hellocicd-master/target"
+ls -lh

+You should find:

+java-hellocicd-master-1.0-SNAPSHOT.jar